 Standard Scaler also can be implemented using Scikit-learn’s class.
 It standardizes a feature by subtracting the mean and then scaling to unit variance, where unit variance means dividing all the values by the standard deviation.
 It makes the mean of the distribution 0 and standard deviation as 1.

-A lot of times data is not in numeric form instead of in the categorical form.
+A lot of times data is not in numeric form instead of in categorical form.
 For example, consider a feature “temperature” with values as “High”, “Low”, “Medium”.
-These textual values need to encoded in numerical form to able for the model to train upon.
+These textual values need to be encoded in numerical form to able for the model to train upon.

 Categorical Data is label encoded to bring it in numerical form.
 So “High”, “Medium” and “Low” can be Label Encoded to 3,2, and 1.
 Categorical features can be either nominal or ordinal.
 Ordinal categorical features are those which have a certain order.
 For example, in the above case, we can say that 3>2>1 as the temperatures can be measured/quantified.